planetlabs/datalake/README.md

 time_index_key: the hash key for the index used for time-based queries.
 It is formed by joining the "time bucket" number and the "what" from the metadata.

-work_id_index_hash: the hash key for the index used for work_id-based queries.
+work_id_index_key: the hash key for the index used for work_id-based queries.
 It is formed by joining the work_id and the "what" from the metadata.
 Note that if the work_id is null, a random work_id will be generated to prevent ingestion failures and hot hash keys.
+Of course in this case retrieving by work_id is not meaninful or possible.

 range_key: the range key used by the time-based and work_id-based indexes.
 It is formed by joining the "where" and the "id" from the metadata.